 Craig’s professional training began with the children and families of the Salvation Army’s University View Child Care Center in Fairfax County, VA, where he worked with school-aged children in after-school and summer programs.
 He divided his time between this and the youth and families of those involved with Fairfax County’s Juvenile & Domestic Relations District Court.

-Eventually taking a full-time position with the Fairfax County Juvenile Detention Center where he expanded his experiences and skills with at-risk populations.
-During his seven years with the court, Craig’s career and responsibilities varied as he worked with several of the court’s residential programs.
-One of his most note-worthy accomplishments was his co-authoring the manual for the Post Dispositional Unit, a dual diagnosis program that provided education and individual, group, and family therapy for those teens with mental health and substance abuse problems.
-Craig’s Fairfax County experience concluded in 2004 when he worked for the Juvenile Intake.
-In his capacity as Intake Officer/Counselor, Craig was responsible for interpreting and applying the Code of the Commonwealth of Virginia in custody and criminal matters specifically relating to juveniles.
+Eventually taking a full-time position with the Fairfax County Juvenile Detention Center, Craig expanded his experience and skills with at-risk populations.
+During his seven years there, he worked with several of the court’s residential programs.
+One of his most noteworthy accomplishments was to co-author the manual for the Post Dispositional Unit, a dual-diagnosis program that provided education and individual, group and family therapy for teens with mental health and substance abuse problems.
+His final position with Fairfax County was as an Intake Officer/Counselor for Juvenile Intake, where he was responsible for interpreting and applying the Code of the Commonwealth of Virginia in custody and criminal matters specifically relating to juveniles.

-Craig worked as a home-based and outpatient counselor with a private company located in Northern Virginia for four years until 2006.
-The company’s mission was to provide comprehensive mental health and substance abuse services to the youth and families of Northern Virginia.
-As an individual, family, and group counselor and Medicaid consultant, Craig also engaged in an array of duties to include collaboration with other professionals, case management and mentoring services.
+Craig worked as a home-based and outpatient counselor with a private company for four years until 2006, with the mission to provide comprehensive mental health and substance abuse services to the youth and families of Northern Virginia.
+As an individual, family and group counselor and Medicaid consultant, he also engaged in an array of duties including collaboration with other professionals, case management and mentoring services.